200+ Time quotes: The best quotes about time

 Let go of any fears or embarrassment that you are too young or too old to take up a career endeavor.
 The only mistake you can make is waiting so long, you give up in the end.

-10. “Time will not slow down when something unpleasant lies ahead”. – Harry Potter
+10. “Time will not slow down when something unpleasant lies ahead.” – Harry Potter

-This was a thought from a fictional character, but an important one nonetheless.
+This is a thought from a fictional character, but an important one nonetheless.
 As he was about to leave his newfound family to rejoin the one that didn’t want him, Harry wanted to make the last good moments last as long as possible.
 With this thought, J.K.
-Rowling pointed out how, no matter how much we wish to stop time when hardship is on the horizon, we can’t go against it.
+Rowling pointed out that, no matter how much we wish to stop time when hardship is on the horizon, we can’t go against it.

 The biggest favor we can do ourselves is to accept the passage of time, both when good and bad things happen.
 The sooner we face our troubles, the sooner they’ll be over.